Surraiya/databaseTesting/README.md

 ## Overview
 Main aim of the project was to create successful connection with a database to enable data input and output.
-Project focuses mostly on creating connection with database, proper usage of SQL syntax, deployment of DAO and DTO patterns to enable fetching and sending data into database.
+Project focuses mostly on creating connection with database, proper usage of SQL syntax, deployment of DAO and Page Object Model patterns to enable fetching and sending data into database.

 Running the project is dependent on deployment of MySQL database from dump.sql.